 3. Integrating workflows and improving collaboration with CRM

-By integrating your sales, marketing and customer service data, all business functions can integrate their workflows and operate in a more collaborative way across all channels of communication.
-This helps improve communications and reduces friction in sales and the customer experience.
+By combining your sales, marketing and customer service data, all business functions can integrate their workflows and operate in a more collaborative way across all channels of communication.
+This helps improve sales and the customer experience.
 This approach also enables all teammates to better understand individual customers’ needs.

-The three defining features of a collaborative CRM strategy:
+The three defining features of a collaborative CRM strategy are:

 - Interaction management

 - Multichannel sales strategies

 When should you consider a CRM strategy?